Lexington High School XC/Track & Field Guiding Principles

 - To focus on providing full support to all teammates throughout the entire season.

-GOALS
+2024 XC GOALS

 - Win as many meets as possible (including duals, freshman, junior varsity, and varsity competitions) while not sacrificing the goal of qualifying for and placing as high as possible at All-States.

-- Place in the top-two at the League Championships.
+- Win the League Championships.

 STANDARDS